-My online journal where I share my interests in photography, nature, coffee life, journaling, fountain pens, bicycling, spirituality and asking deep questions.
+My online journal where I share my interests in photography, nature, journaling, fountain pens, bicycling, coffee life, spirituality and the mystery of it all.

 “Until you got ice cream spilled on you, you’re not doing field work.”
 Randy Pausch

 This image is also from 2010 while on an overnight in Richmond.
 It really is a busy image.
 But it brings up a memory for me from just one word in the image.
 I’ll always remember when my granddaughter told me her favorite ice cream flavor was red.
-No need to argue with her.
+No need to argue with her. 🙂

 On Saturday morning I drove to the Garden of the Gods.
 I have lived three hours away but I do not remember ever visiting.
 I thought it was beautiful and a great place to take photos.
 It is another amazing gift of art provided by nature.
 Found myself just standing in awe and wonder.
 So many questions ran through my head about how it was formed, the time it took, the laws of nature that have, and still are at work, in forming this scene and the native people who lived here.
 So, the rest of my today will consist of laundry and reading.
 Hope you are enjoying your weekend.